francescmm/GitQlient/docs/index.md

 ### Open an existing repository

-If the user wants to open an already cloned repository, the button *Open existing repo" openes the file explorer of the OS to select the folder that contains the repository:
+If you want to open an already cloned repository, the button *Open existing repo" openes the file explorer of the OS to select the folder that contains the repository:

 ![GitQlient - Open repository](/GitQlient/assets/1_open_repo.png "GitQlient - Open repository")GitQlient - Open repository

-In addition to this, the user can select any of the projects listed in the *Most used repos* list or in the *Recent repos" list:
+In addition to this, you can select any of the projects listed in the *Most used repos* list or in the *Recent repos" list:

 ![GitQlient - Open repository](/GitQlient/assets/1_open_repo_2.png "GitQlient - Open repository")GitQlient - Open repository

 ## Quick access actions

-Once we have selected and opened our repo, the new view shows in first place a series of controls to manage the most used actions done in Git.
+Once you have selected and opened our repo, the new view shows in first place a series of controls to manage the most used actions done in Git.
 This controls are organized horizontally as sqaured buttons as the following image shows:

 ![GitQlient - Quick access actions](/GitQlient/assets/2_quick_access_actions.png "GitQlient - Quick access actions")GitQlient - Quick access actions